-The stack back-trace (stacktrace) is a list of {Module,Function,Arity,ExtraInfo} tuples.
-The field Arity in the first tuple can be the argument list of that function call instead of an arity integer, depending on the exception.
+The stack back-trace (stacktrace) is a list contains {Module, Function, Arity, ExtraInfo} and/or {Fun, Arity, ExtraInfo} tuples.
+The field Arity in the tuple can be the argument list of that function call instead of an arity integer, depending on the exception.